-- 1. identify the elements of art and principles of design that are present in examples of fine and applied art. - 2. articulate an aesthetic response using appropriate vocabulary to describe and analyze works of art they encounter. - 3. create a personal portfolio of artwork that demonstrates competent use of materials and an understanding of relevant concepts. - 4. explain what constitutes exhibition-worthy and/or professional caliber work.
+- 1. identify the elements of art and principles of design that are present in examples of fine and applied art. - 2. use appropriate vocabulary to describe, analyze, and evaluate works of art they create or encounter. $\$ - create a personal portfolio of artwork that demonstrates competent use of materials, an understanding of relevant concepts, and the ability to professionally present artwork as appropriate. - explain the qualities of exhibition-worthy and/or professional level work that reflects the formal, conceptual, and/or media interests of the student's artwork and artistic practice.